NomicFoundation/hardhat/docs/config/README.md

 The `solidity` config is an optional field that can be one of the following:

-- The solc version to use itself.
+- A solc version to use.
 E.g. `"0.7.3"`.

 - An object which describes the configuration for a single compiler.
 It contains the following keys:

   - `version`: The solc version to use.
-We recommend always setting this field.
-Default value: `"0.7.3"`.

-  - `optimizer`: An object with `enabled` and `runs` keys.
-Default value: `{ enabled: false, runs: 200 }`.

-  - `evmVersion`: A string controlling the target evm version.
-One of `"homestead"`, `"tangerineWhistle"`, `"spuriousDragon"`, `"byzantium"`, `"constantinople"`, `"petersburg"`, `"istanbul""`.
-Default value: managed by Solidity.
-Please, consult its documentation.
+  - `settings`:  An object with the same schema as the `settings` entry in the [Input JSON](https://solidity.readthedocs.io/en/v0.7.4/using-the-compiler.html#input-description).

 - An object which describes multiple compilers and their respective configurations.
 It contains the following:

   - `compilers`: A list of compiler configuration objects like the one above.

-  - `overrides`: A map of compiler configuration override objects.
-Keys for this map should be the name of the contract or the fully qualified name of the contract, i.e. the source name followed by the contract name separated by a colon.
-For example, `contracts/Token.sol:Token`.
-Values for each of these keys are configuration objects for a single compiler.
-If not set, this is an empty map.
+  - `overrides`: An optional map of compiler configuration override objects.
+This maps file names to compiler configuration objects.
+Take a look at the [compilation guide](../guides/compile-contracts.md) to learn more.

 ## Path configuration